Zoë Quinn: Harassment and Gamergate

 In January 2015, Quinn co-founded Crash Override, a private network of experts to assist victims of online harassment which in March 2015 joined forces with Randi Harper's Online Abuse Prevention Initiative.

 On September 24, 2015, Quinn spoke at the United Nations along with Anita Sarkeesian about online harassment.
 In their speech, Quinn spoke about the need for technology companies to provide proper moderation and terms of service which protect marginalized groups.
 Quinn also raised concerns about providing better protections for transgender women and victims of domestic violence on the Internet.
-Quinn identified as non-cisgender in January 2017, and their preferred pronouns are they/them.
+Quinn came out as non-cisgender in January 2017; they use they/them pronouns.

 In September 2017, Quinn published the memoir Crash Override: How Gamergate (Nearly) Destroyed My Life, and How We Can Win the Fight Against Online Hate.
 The book has received generally positive reviews, with critics praising what they described as Quinn's thoughtful, nuanced portrayal of Quinn's harassers, but lamenting the book's "scattered" narrative flow.
 The book was nominated for the 2018 Hugo Award for Best Related Work (i.e., non-fiction work related to science fiction or fantasy).